2Toucans-com/drupal-cms-lagoon-start/README.md

 2. Start the containers in detached mode.
 3. Wait for the MariaDB service to become available.
 4. Install Drupal and rebuild the cache using Drush.

+### Using the Project Browser to install modules (Only Usable When Running Locally)

+The Project Browser can be used to install modules through the UI when running locally.
+To do so:

+1. Visit `/admin/modules/browse/drupalorg_jsonapi`.
+2. Install a module using the UI.
+3. This will update the `composer.json` and `composer.lock` files.
+4. Commit these changes to the repository and push them up.
+5. The module will still need to be enabled on the live site, but the composer packages will have been updated correctly.

 ## Technical Details